gautamp8/gautamp8/README.md

 In addition to coding, I love to read about fitness, nutrition and epidemiology of cancer as a disease.
 I organize regular support group circles to help bring positive mental shift from consumption to contribution in the community.
 I love strength training.

-All, I care about code, environment and people.
+All in all, I care about code, environment and people.